roshannaik/kafka-consumer-channel/README.md

 # A "Kafka Consumer"-Channel for Flume

-This is a very high throughput channel for Flume that enables use of Flume as a *high-speed* *reliable* Kafka consumer.
+This is a very high throughput channel for Flume that enables use of Flume as a *high-speed* and *reliable* Kafka consumer.

 *How fast does it go ?*